henrikmaurin/AdventOfCode2020/README.md

 Solutions and Unit tests for Advent Of Code 2020 https://adventofcode.com/2020/

-Main aim is readable and testable code
+Main aim is readable and testable code.

 Code and tests written before input data is run